 Many women with Turner syndrome have osteoporosis, a condition that causes bone fractures.
 Women with Turner syndrome are at higher risk for osteoporosis because their bodies do not make enough estrogen.
 Estrogen is a hormone that helps to maintain bone density.
 Women who are given estrogen can lower their risk of osteoporosis.

-About 33% of women with Turner syndrome have thyroid disorders.
+Many women with Turner syndrome also have a thyroid disorder.
 The most common is hypothyroidism, an underactive thyroid.
 Symptoms include decreased energy, intolerance to cold, and dry skin.
 This condition is easily treated with medication.

 Turner syndrome is not considered a disability, although it can cause certain learning challenges, including problems learning mathematics and with memory.7 Most girls and women with Turner syndrome lead a normal, healthy, productive life with proper medical care.